bogas04/FoxMan/README.md

 The addon aims to provide a POSTMan like
 REST client for FireFox.
-I'd seen REST easy, but the codebase was too complicated for my limited knowledege of
+I've seen REST easy, but the codebase was too complicated for my limited knowledege of
 Firefox Addon Development.